 Property Facilities

-24-hour Security, Activity Desk, Bar, Battery Charging Facilities, Disability Services, Eco Friendly, Internet Access (Complimentary), Laundry Service (Available), Malaria Free, Meal on Request, Mobile Connectivity, Restaurant, TV Room
+Activity Desk, Bar, Battery Charging Facilities, Eco Friendly, Guided Tours, Internet Access (Complimentary), Laundry Service, Malaria Free, Mobile Connectivity, Restaurant, Smoking Section, TV Room, Vegetarian

 Explore the Uros floating islands and the Island of Taquile on this full-day trip, one of our most popular excursions.
 Neither land, sky, or water, but rather at the intersection of the three, Totora, or junco reed roots, serve as unique building material for the floating islands of the Uros Titino communities of Lake Titicaca.